mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

             "type": "string",
             "enum": [
               "NEW",
-              "IN_PROGRESS"
+              "IN_PROGRESS",
+              "ERROR"
             ],
             "description": "State of the change.
-State NEW means that the single view needs to be re-aggregated, state IN_PROGRESS means that the Single View Creator is already doing it."
+State NEW means that the single view needs to be re-aggregated, state IN_PROGRESS means that the Single View Creator is already doing it, and ERROR means the Single View Creator encountered an error while trying to aggregate the Single Views"
           },
           "topic": {
             "type": "string",